Introduction:

 Once heart disease is suspected, your vet will discuss and offer and least some of the following laboratory and imaging choices:

-A. Rule out heartworm disease with an elisa test:
+A. Rule out heartworm disease with a simple in house screening test.

 B. CBC and Chemistry; this is important because so often heart disease is seen in association with other diseases...especially kidney and liver diseases.